vuongducphuong/documentation/content/applications/sales/subscriptions/closing.rst

 .. note::
-   Before closing a subscription, check out our documentation on how to :doc:`Create a quotation using subscription products <../subscriptions>` to understand how subscriptions are managed in the **Odoo Subscriptions** application.
+   Before closing a subscription, check out our documentation on how to :doc:`Create a quotation using subscription products <../subscriptions>` to understand how subscriptions are managed in the **Leansoft Subscriptions** application.

 .. seealso::
    - :doc:`../subscriptions`